briandrum/codes.forchagrin.com/_chapters/chapter-371-pedestrians.md

     of the specialized use is posted on the path;

-    6. _(6)_ If under eighteen years of age, operate the device unless wearing a protective helmet on the person’s head with the chin strap properly fastened;
+    6. _(6)_ If under eighteen years of age, operate the device unless wearing a protective helmet on the person's head with the chin strap properly fastened;

     7. _(7)_ If under sixteen years of age, operate the device unless, during